SURFnet/certificates-bcp/dialogue.md

 > Ok.
 But I still don't see why you would encrypt your message with your private key when everyone has the public key to decrypt it.

-But that\'s precisely the point.
+But that's precisely the point.
 I *want* everyone to decrypt it.
 Remember, the message is not secret.
-I just want people to be able to verify that it\'s my message.
+I just want people to be able to verify that it's my message.

 > Ok, so how would I do that?